SrilalS/U-Music/README.md

 You will need Latest Flutter SDK.
 This Project Uses Gradle 5.6.2 for Android Build.

+## APIs USED
+[MusixMatch](https://developer.musixmatch.com/) API (Free Plan) Used to Search for Lyrics.

+### API KEYS
+APIKEYS.dart is gitIgnored for obvious Reasons.
+When Building This Project,
+Create the "APIKEYS.dart" file in "lib/Secrets" and add, String musixmatchapikey = 'YOUR KEY HERE';

 ## Plugins Used
 This Projects Uses Following Plugins.